Hearing aid care

 Hearing reviews

-Your hearing can change over time, so your hearing aids should not simply be left on their original settings.
+Your hearing can change over time, so hearing aids should not simply be left on their original settings.
 Alto will usually retest your hearing at least every two years, or sooner where clinically indicated.